-I was unsure about whether or not I would like Miami.
+I was unsure about whether I would like Miami.

 The city is known for having a nightclub and party scene.
 At the risk of sounding old and lame, I much prefer to spend my evenings out at relaxed pubs and quiet bars with cosy atmospheres.

-Miami is also the 5th most visited city in the US.
-With 38 million annual visitors, I feared that the city would be a touristy sell-out and that I’d feel claustrophobic in the crowded streets.
+Miami is also the one of the most visited cities in the US.
+With over 15 million annual visitors, I feared that the city would be a touristy sell-out and that I’d feel claustrophobic in the crowded streets.